Why Your Biggest Flaws Are Secretly Your Superpowers (And How to Use Them)

 • Or even uncomfortable.

-These traits are often polarizing – they can either elevate us to extraordinary heights or drag us down to mediocrity or even failure, depending on how we manage them.
+These traits are often polarizing – they can either elevate us to extraordinary heights or drag us down to failure, depending on how we manage them.

 But here’s the thing: